 Weighted Grades

-Beginning with the graduating class of 2019, all courses that receive dual credit through a post-secondary school will be weighted.
-These include advanced placement classes, dual credit courses and university and technical college courses.
+These courses include advanced placement classes, dual credit courses and university and technical college courses.
 They will be weighted on a 5.0 scale versus the traditional 4.0 scale.

 Early College Credit and Start College Now Programs